Fayhen/Fayhen.github.io/README.md

 # Fayhen's Curriculum (fayhen-github-io)

-A simple Single Page Application built with Vue 3, Quasar Framework and Vite.
+This a legacy version of my online portfolio, at the time built with Vite, Vue 3 and Quasar Framework V2.

 ## Install the dependencies

 ```bash
 yarn
 # or